Connecting MySQL to Power BI: A Comprehensive Guide

 How to Perform MySQL-Power BI Integration

 Power BI integrates out of the box with MySQL.
 MySQL is one of the most popular open-source relational databases and is employed by a large number of companies.
-An in-built connector allows for easy integration, visualization and analysis of MySQL data.
+An in-built connector allows for easy integration, visualization and analysis of MySQL data in Power BI or after exporting to other system.
 However, it works with the desktop version of Power BI only.

 You can download the connector here.